Schiiss/blog/_posts/2025-04-14-building-data-products-with-databricks-apps.md

 Let’s dive in to a blog on how Databricks Apps is helping accelerate development and deployment of our data products.

+> **_TL;DR_** Databricks Apps streamlines the development and deployment of secure, governed data products.
+This post walks through how we used it to build a RAG app for engineering documentation with minimal Platform Engineering friction.

 ---

 ## 🧠 What Are Data Products?